 Contractor Unilateral Mistake of Fact:

-To show a unilateral mistake of fact in the context of a government contract, the contractor must demonstrate by clear and convincing evidence:
+To show a mistake of fact in the context of a government contract, the contractor must demonstrate by clear and convincing evidence:

 - A mistake of fact occurred prior to the contract award,